How to Talk to a Girl Online: Proven Openers

 Even though it's getting more popular, talking to women online isn't that easy.
-There are some proven things that work when trying to start conversations, though.
-I'm going to share with you some of the things that I've learned to get you talking and possibly meeting women, so listen up!
+Although, when trying to start conversations, there are some proven things that work.
+I'm going to share with you some of the things that I've learned to get you talking, and possibly meeting, women.
+So, listen up!

 - Opening lines

 - Tips on engaging in conversation